Bell at Skenfrith

 Choose Bell at Skenfrith if the group wants Classic Cuisine in Skenfrith and is comfortable with a £££ price point.
 The smart-casual dress code also makes it better suited to diners who want a more considered meal than an informal stop.

 The value question depends on what the restaurant is offering on the day you book.
-With no verified details for individual dishes, courses, drinks, seating, or service format, the safest approach is to confirm current information before treating it as a special-occasion plan.
+For individual dishes, courses, drinks, seating, or service format, the safest approach is to check current information before treating it as a special-occasion plan.

 If you are comparing it with other named options, keep the comparison broad rather than assuming they share the same format.
 Bell at Skenfrith can be considered alongside Langan's Brasserie, Red Lion East Chisenbury, Table Forty One, The Old Butchers, The Terrace, depending on where you are travelling and what kind of meal you want.